tobysmith568-university/SOFT-356_Model_Loader/README.md

 ### Config

 All the functionality of this software is configurable via the [config.dat file](ModelLoader/media/config.dat) located in the `/media` folder next to the `.exe`.
 Should the folder or file not exist then the program will attempt to create them on startup.
-If the program has to create the `config.dat` file then it will also create the default shaders along side it.
+If the program has to create the `config.dat` file then it will also create the default shaders alongside it.
 Config within that file is a list of key/value pairs and sits in the following categories:
 - Window options
 - Background colour